sandyherho/kaliKupangDisch/README.md

 ### License

-This code is released under the [GPL-3.0 License](https://github.com/sandyherho/ensoIndoRice/blob/main/LICENSE).
+This code is released under the [GPL-3.0 License](https://github.com/sandyherho/kaliKupangDisch/blob/main/LICENCE).

 ### Cite

-If you find this code useful in your study, please, consider citing our paper:
+If you find this code useful in your study, please, consider citing my paper:

 `
 @article{herho21,